GNiendorf/GNiendorf/README.md

 Current Projects:

-- [Line Segment Tracking (LST)](https://github.com/SegmentLinking/TrackLooper): LST is a highly parallelizable algorithm written in C++ designed to reconstruct tracks from particle collisions in the CMS detector at CERN.
+- [Line Segment Tracking (LST)](https://github.com/SegmentLinking/TrackLooper): LST is a highly parallelizable algorithm written in C++ built to reconstruct tracks from particle collisions in the CMS detector at CERN.
 It aims to replace the current Kalman Filter-based algorithms with a new GPU-based approach to handle the increased volume of data expected from the High Luminosity Large Hadron Collider (HL-LHC).

 Past Projects: